-Municipalities have many tools available to comply with the goals and policies for development specified in Land Use 2025 that will reduce the impacts of development on water quality, such as:
+Municipalities have many tools available to comply with the goals and policies for development specified in Land Use 2025 and this Plan that can reduce the impacts of development on water quality, such as:

-- Using smart growth planning to ensure development matches the capacity of the land and infrastructure available to support it. - Acquisition of open space, primarily in drinking water source areas; and - Low impact development (LID) practices, which uses site planning and design techniques to mitigate the impacts of stormwater and site disturbance on our water resources.
-LID practices include but are not limited to1(Also discussed in Part X, Stormwater) - Riparian buffer standards - Site clearing and grading standards - Roadway and parking design guidelines - Landscaping guidelines and standards
+- Using smart growth planning to ensure development matches the capacity of the land and infrastructure available to support it. - Acquisition of open space, primarily in drinking water source areas; and - Low impact development (LID) practices, which use site planning and design techniques to mitigate the impacts of stormwater and site disturbance on our water resources.
+LID practices include but are not limited to1 (Also discussed in Part 6 under Stormwater Section) - Riparian buffer standards - Site clearing and grading standards - o Roadway and parking design guidelines